Cacilie/cacilie.github.io/_posts/2021-4-18-what-i-have-learn-in-4-years-of-coding.md

 title: What I have learned in 4 years of coding
 ---

-## What I have learned in 4 years of coding.

 Four years is maybe not a lot, but it is a good time to say that I have learned many things.
 There has been four years since I took my first job as a developer.

 It is said that everyone has something to share, so I wanna do it with this bullet list of things I learned.